How-to-Learn-to-Code/git_course_management/README.md

 ## Quickstart:
 These scripts will:
-1. create repos for each student
+1. Create repos for each student
-1. add students to student team
+1. Add students to student team
-1. give student team read access to other student repos
+1. Give student team read access to other student repos
 	- instructors should have push access by default if you set up the instructor team correctly
-1. add student as collaborator to org with push access to their own repo
+1. Add each student as collaborator to org with push access to their own repo
-1. unwatch student repos.
+1. Unwatch student repos so you don't get notifications every time they push

-- The following examples assume you've saved your github token in a plaintext file called 'auth.txt'
+**Note:** The following examples assume you've saved your github token in a plaintext file called 'auth.txt'

 ### Configure your working environment:
 ```{r}